 Bio

-Fang’s work has been shown in group and solo exhibitions, as well as in his photo book, Delta, self-published in 2020.
-He is a member of the West End Photographic Society (WESP) and the Vancouver Street Photography Collective (VanSPC).
+Fang’s work has been shown in both solo and group exhibitions, and his first zine, Delta, was self-published in 2020.
+He is a member of the West End Photographic Society (WEPS) and the Vancouver Street Photography Collective (VanSPC).
+His photographs have been featured in various publications, and he is currently featured in an upcoming documentary.